-THE LIGHT OF KIRPAL
+THE LIGHT OF KIRPAL [Heart to Heart Talks]

-A collection of 87 talks given from September 1969 to December 1971, containing extensive questions and answers between the Master and western disciples visiting at that time.
-Paperback; 446 pages; 15 photos.
+A collection of 87 talks given from September 1969 to December 1971, containing extensive questions and answers between the Master and western disciples visiting His ashram in India at that time.
+[A slightly different version of this book was published under the title Heart to Heart Talks.]
+Soft cover, 446 pages, 15 photos.
+ISBN 978-0-89142-033-0